khhung906/TypeRacerPro/README.md

 ## About TypeRacerPro
-TypeRacerPro is a selenium bot for
+TypeRacerPro is a selenium bot for typeracer

 More details on the typeracer can be found at [typeracer.com](https://play.typeracer.com/).